nidhi-tholar/airline-application/README.md

-## Backend of an Airline Reservation and Rewards system
+Airline Reservation and Rewards system
+An application to search and book flights while managing Mileage Rewards of Users.
+The application also allowed modifications and cancellations of reservations.

 ### Tech Stack
+React <br/>
 Python <br/>
 Flask <br/>
-MongoDB <br/>
+MongoDB
-React

 ### Database design